build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Let's start with the simplest thing we can do.
 We're gonna head down the route of using a [multicast](../../../chapters/glossary.md#multicast) solution called `avahi`.
 By the end of this chapter, you should be able to `ping` or use `links` to reach each name for each host on our little internet.

+What is this "multicast" stuff?
+Don't worry, you'll see it in action pretty soon!

 ## Avahi and avahi-daemon

 Avahi is a program which uses [multicast](../../../chapters/glossary.md#multicast) to perform name resolution on local networks with minimal configuration.
 If you check the [Dockerfile](./Dockerfile) for this chapter, you'll see that we added a new software, `avahi-utils`.